19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 19\.
 The appellate criminal jurisdiction of the High Court shall consist of —

-(a) the hearing of appeals from District Courts or Magistrates’ Courts before one or more Judges according to the provisions of the law for the time being in force relating to criminal procedure; and
+(a) the hearing of appeals from District Courts or Magistrates’ Courts before one or more Judges according to the provisions of the law for the time being in force relating to criminal procedure;

+[Act 27 of 2014 wef 01/10/2014]

-(b) the hearing of points of law reserved by special cases submitted by a District Court or Magistrate’s Court before one or more Judges according to the provisions of the law for the time being in force relating to criminal procedure.
+(b) the hearing of points of law reserved by special cases submitted by a District Court or Magistrate’s Court before one or more Judges according to the provisions of the law for the time being in force relating to criminal procedure;

+[Act 27 of 2014 wef 01/10/2014]

+(c) the hearing of appeals from Family Courts when exercising criminal jurisdiction; and

+[Act 27 of 2014 wef 01/10/2014]

+(d) the hearing of appeals from Youth Courts.

+[Act 27 of 2014 wef 01/10/2014]

 ### Appellate civil jurisdiction

 20\.
 The appellate civil jurisdiction of the High Court shall consist of —

-(a) [Deleted by Act 30/2010 wef 01/01/2011]
+(a) the hearing of appeals from Family Courts when exercising jurisdiction of a quasi-criminal or civil nature;

+[Act 27 of 2014 wef 01/10/2014]

 (b) the hearing of appeals from District Courts and Magistrates’ Courts when exercising jurisdiction of a quasi-criminal or civil nature; and